randy2332/Robot-Manipulation/README.md

-# Hw4

-You are required to implement the forward kinematics (FK) and inverse kinematics (IK) functions for a 6-degree-of-freedom robot arm.
+We are required to implement the forward kinematics (FK) and inverse kinematics (IK) functions for a 6-degree-of-freedom robot arm.
 Besides, you need to answer questions about the robot manipulation framework developed in this homework.
 There are three main tasks:
 ● Implement the forward kinematics function.
 ● Implement the inverse kinematics function.